lusitania/keep-it-simple/online-sync/README.md

 Flow of events:

- 1. The SourceOp starts the SourceControlService of SourceEndpoint with defined ConnetionDetails
+ 1. The SourceOp starts the FlowControl of SourceEndpoint with defined ConnetionDetails
     1. The SourceEndpoint binds a socket to the committed ConnetionDetails
-    1. The SourceControlService starts the DataService
+    1. The FlowControl starts the DataService
- 1. The SinkOp starts the SourceController with ConnetionDetails given from the SourceOp
+ 1. The SinkOp starts the RemoteFlowControl with ConnetionDetails given from the SourceOp
-    1. The SourceController connects to the SourceControlService
+    1. The RemoteFlowControl connects to the FlowControl

 Entry condition: